railslove/meine-checkins/README.md

 ### Setup

-Follow the environment setup for react native.
+Follow the [environment setup](https://reactnative.dev/docs/environment-setup) for react native.
 Some basic knowledge of TypeScript and redux would be useful but you can also have a look at the codebase.

 Once you have setup your environment

 - install dependencies with `yarn install` and then `cd ios && pod install`
 - run the development server with `yarn start`
-- build the app with `yarn ios` or `yarn android`
+- build the app and run it on a device with `yarn ios` or `yarn android`

 ### Deployment

 For deployment we have Semaphore CI setup.
 Once a release is ready create a branch with that release name.
 Test it and once is ready tag it.
-After that go to Semaphore and start the builds for promoting the app to google play and TestFlight.
+After that go to Semaphore and start the builds for promoting the app to Google Play and TestFlight.
+After that you will have to follow the steps needed for each platform to publish the app to the Play Store and App Store.

 ### Testing